Test your server to cloud migration

 - For Jira Software and Jira Core: Test things like creating sprints, adding issues to backlogs, and viewing boards.

-- For Jira Service Desk: Ask agents to view queues, check their portal view, and any other common activities.
+- For Jira Service Management (formerly Jira Service Desk): Ask agents to view queues, check their portal view, and any other common activities.

 - For Confluence: Have users try creating a new space, creating and editing pages, and uploading attachments.